Evolution 2: Far Off Promise

 Evolution 2: Far Off Promise (神機世界エヴォリューション2 遠い約束, Shinkisekai Evoryūshon 2 Tōi Yakusoku) is a role-playing video game for the Dreamcast console.
 It is a sequel to Evolution: The World of Sacred Device.
 It was developed by Sting and published by Ubi Soft in North America.
 In Japan it was published by ESP, while in Taiwan a Microsoft Windows version was published by Dysin Interactive Corp.

 Evolution 2: Far Off Promise was also released for the European market in 2001 as one of the last European Dreamcast games.
 In the UK the game was exclusive to the video game chain Game.

 Like the first Evolution game, Evolution 2 is a dungeon crawler.
 Unlike the first, Evolution 2 has both random and predetermined dungeon maps.

 This game and Evolution: The World of the Sacred Device were remade into Evolution Worlds on the GameCube.

 Plot

-Continuing from Evolution: The World of Sacred Device, Mag Launcher and company venture towards the continent's center via the newly built railroad.
-With a new set of ruins to explore, Mag has the opportunity to become the greatest adventurer in the world, but a new presence threatens to destroy his relationship with Linear.
+Less than a year after the events of Evolution: The World of Sacred Device, Mag Launcher has become known as the number one explorer of Pannam Town and is invited by the Society to visit Museville via the newly built railroad and there undertake the recovery of a series of especially valuable artifacts for the Society's president, Professor Whitehead.
+Mag accepts, and is accompanied to Museville by his fellow adventurer and constant companion, Linear Cannon, and the Launcher family butler, Gre Nade.

+While the adventurers complete Whitehead's assignments, Linear is periodically visited by a mysterious boy named Yurka.
+He reveals to Linear that he is an artificial life form like her, and shows her how their powers compliment each other: When he kills a wilting flower with his power, Linear's power sprouts up four new flowers from its remains, when previously she could only restore dying organisms.
+Linear tells Mag about Yurka, but he innocently assumes that they are just friends.

+The artifacts acquired by Mag are stolen from the Society by the Red Wolves, a group of bandits.
+The Society bugged the artifacts with a tracer, and sends Mag's group to the Red Wolves' hideout at Pine Village.
+After they escape the bandits' traps, Mag has earned the respect and liking of their leader, Carcano.
+He turns the artifacts over to Mag.
+Yurka summons Mag outside the hideout and tells him to stay away from Linear without explaining why.
+When Mag refuses, Yurka strikes him down with his power and departs.
+As Mag rages about this unprovoked aggression, Linear defends Yurka, prompting Mag to start shunning her.